(New Street, Birmingham)

 Where I was born and educated

-lived and laughed made my home for life
+lived and laughed and other I made my home for life

 Are two colourful cities lively and intelligent